laravel/docs/security.md

 <a name="authentication-drivers"></a>
 ## Authentication Drivers

 Laravel offers the `database` and `eloquent` authentication drivers out of the box.
-For more information about adding additional authentication drivers, visit the [Authentication](/docs/extending#authentication) section under [Extending the Framework](/docs/extending).
+For more information about adding additional authentication drivers, check out the [Authentication extension documentation](/docs/extending#authentication).